Salak: Salak gula pasir

 The most expensive cultivar of the Bali salak is the gula pasir (literally "sand sugar" or "grain sugar", referring to its fine-grainedness), which is smaller than the normal salak and is the sweetest of all salak.
-The price in Bali is Rp 15,000-30,000 (US$1.00-2.00) per kilogram depending on time of year.

 As this variety of salak is known for its sweetness, it is sometimes fermented into Salak wine which has an alcohol content of 13.5 percent, similar to traditional wine made from grapes.